Social Work Students and Public Library Partnerships

 Librarianship and social work have many shared values, including meeting the expanding and evolving needs of individuals and the community.
 Nearly 80 public libraries in the U.S. have collaborated with social work programs or schools of social work, to provide valuable learning opportunities for social work interns, and to connect community members with crucial services which exist beyond standard library offerings.
 Libraries or social work educators looking for ways to initiate collaborations with social work interns should join this webinar to understand the benefits, and a few challenges, to partnering with an institution or individual.
 Explore the types of intern assignments at the library that align with key social work competencies, from needs assessment to 1:1 patron referrals, and from staff training to outreach programs.
 And finally, discover how these internships can work for libraries of all types and sizes, including those in small and rural communities.

-Presented by: Sarah C. Johnson, MLIS, LMSW, Assistant Professor, Reference & Instruction Librarian Hunter College, City University of New York (CUNY), and creator of Social Work Students & Public Libraries website
+Presented by: Sarah C. Johnson, MLIS, LMSW, Assistant Professor, Social Sciences Librarian, Hunter College, City University of New York (CUNY), and creator of Social Work Students & Public Libraries website

 - View Webinar Recording (Coming Soon)